ljsinclair/featurebase-docs/docs/concepts/concept-bitmap-index.md

 nav_order: 1
 ---

+NOTE TO SELF, SPLIT THIS INTO A SERIES OF PAGES rather than one huge one.

 <!--References:
 * Bitmaps -- https://www.featurebase.com/blog/bitmaps-making-real-time-analytics-real
 * Row, column oriented method relating to bitmaps -- https://app.slack.com/client/T2M810Z29/C059DQTQGLB
 * bitmap encoding, range encoded bitmaps, bit slice bitmaps -- https://www.featurebase.com/blog/range-encoded-bitmaps -->

-# How does FeatureBase convert then store my data?
+# How does FeatureBase encode data?

-This high-level overview explains the methods FeatureBase uses to convert your data to Roaring Bitmap format before inserting to FeatureBase.
+This high-level overview explains the methods FeatureBase uses to convert your data to base-2, range-encoded bit-sliced indexes.

-The following terms are explained with examples:
-* Range encoding
-* Bit slicing
-* Bitmap indexes

-{: .important}
-Featurebase presents your data in traditional row and column orientation in the GUI.
-This is for convenience only and does not represent the underlying data format.
+A series of examples are provided to demonstrate the logic.

 ## Before you begin